Jason2426/Jason2426/README.md

 - 👋 Hi, I’m @Jason2426
 - 👀 I’m interested in Travelling ✈️
-- 🌱 I’m currently learning FDND
+- 🌱 I’m currently learning Front-end Design & Development
-- 📫 How to reach me
+- 📫 How to reach me jason.jpy.wong@gmail.com

 <!---
 Jason2426/Jason2426 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.